Technical textile: Sportech (sports textiles)

 Shoes, sports equipment, flying and sailing sports, climbing, angling, cycling, winter and summer sports, indoor sport it can vary from anything including sports bags.

+Performance

+In the context of apparel, "performance" refers to its capacity to enable unhindered movement and effortless maintenance, ensure comfort in all circumstances, and potentially enhance performance during aerobic and sporting activities, all while retaining the appearance.

 Some other areas of application

 Conveyor belts

 For industrial applications and in power transmission, technical textiles are used in conveyor belts.
 The reinforcement usually found on the inside of the conveyor belt is normally referred to as the carcass that is a fabric inside the conveyor belt, which is responsible for the strength and stretch properties of the belt.
 This carcass is made with layers of woven fabrics bonded together.

 Electronics in textiles

 Textiles merged with electronics enables technology for a variety of applications in health care, rehabilitation or sports.
 Wearable computers have larger roles and contextual capabilities such as sensing, adaptation, resource discovery, and augmentation.